missing fences in CkLoop implementation

 The group discussed this in core at some point.
 The code is apparently fine on x86 with its strict memory ordering semantics.
 Post 6.8, we'll switch to using native C++11 atomics to portably address these issues in full.

-#9 Updated by Seonmyeong Bak 8 months ago
+#9 Updated by Seonmyeong Bak over 1 year ago

 For memory fences, we use CmiMemoryReadFence() which calls __sync_synchronize()